FlyingFathead/dvr-yolov8-detection/README.md

 This setup will ensure that OBS streams to `rtmp://127.0.0.1:1935/live`, and the loopback script will forward it to `rtmp://127.0.0.1:1935/live/stream`, which your detection script will then process.
 However, using i.e. Nginx as a loopback method is highly recommended for stability.

-## Offline Batch Detection
+## Offline Batch Detection Utility

-You can use i.e. the `utils/batch_humdet_yolo8_opencv2.py` to run YOLOv8 batch detection on video files, suitable for offline use if you need to go through pre-existing video files.
+You can use i.e. the `utils/batch_humdet_yolo8_opencv2.py` to run YOLOv8 batch detection on video file directories, suitable for faster offline use if you need to go through pre-existing video files.

 ## Changes

 - v0.1501 - fallback to non-CUDA modes if CUDA not supported
 - v0.15 - webcam support added!
    - you can edit the `config.ini` and set the input to webcam